-Students with six (6) or fewer credit hours to complete in their undergraduate baccalaureate degree may participate in the May commencement ceremony.
-Students who have completed all degree requirements except the required practicum(s) or professional experience (maximum of eight credit hours) may also participate in the May commencement ceremony.
-Undergraduate students who have yet to complete student teaching and the associated seminar in the teacher education program may not participate in commencement until student teaching has been successfully completed.
+Students with at most two courses to be completed over the summer for their undergraduate baccalaureate degree may participate in the May Commencement ceremony.
+A plan for completing the coursework over the summer must be filed with the Office of the Registrar.
+Students who have completed all degree requirements except the required practicum(s) or professional experience (maximum of eight credit hours) may also participate in the May Commencement ceremony.
+Undergraduate students who have yet to complete student teaching and the associated seminar in the teacher education program may not participate in Commencement until student teaching has been successfully completed.
 For graduate students, please refer to the appropriate section listed in the back of this catalog for specific graduation requirements by program.